 So you have to explore your needs versus your wants versus the realities of the financial picture whenever you’re considering, what are you going to have to give up to be able to keep the house.
 The fifth thing to consider is, are you prepared for any tax consequences or implications of keeping the house?
 Consider the fact that once you get a divorce that you’re going to have new tax liabilities, new tax implications, and new tax consequences.
 You’ll no longer be filing jointly if you were before.
 Be sure to chat that over with your tax advisor in addition to your real estate attorney and your divorce attorney.

+A real estate attorney will help navigate the selling process to make sure you are within your legal rights.
+They will also defend and protect you if you are one of multiple trustees, so you receive the amount you are entitled to.
 After exploring the answers to those questions, then the decision really becomes, can you afford the house on your own or do you even want to stay?
 If the answer to that question is no for both you and the spouse that you’re divorcing, then you’re probably going to be looking at putting your home on the market.
 Now, the proceeds can be split and divided evenly.
 Just consider the fact that you’re going to have real estate commissions to pay for, repair costs to pay for, and of course the mortgage payoff amount if you have a mortgage.

 The second question is, should you buy out your spouse?
 This plays out a lot, especially for the parent that has custody of the children.
 They want their children to be able to continue living in what has become their family home and what they’re already accustomed to.
 If you’re in the position to buy out, then that is an option for you and you can avoid selling the house, especially if the market is not favorable to selling the house.
 For more information about this, it would be very wise to contact a family attorney to review your options on how this would work for you.